Wednesday, September 18

 9:45 AM – 10:45 AM

-ED Talks are short, dynamic discussions that address the most critical issues to manufacturing leaders.
+ED Talks are short, dynamic discussions to address the most critical issues facing manufacturing leaders.
 (Thanks to TED for the format idea!)
-If you are up to delivering dynamic that delivers value in approximately 15 minutes, we want to hear from you.

 9:45 AM – 10:05 AM